-Argument:

 Africa’s refugee regime crystallized in the 1960s.
-During this tumultuous decade the OAU and its many partners pioneered new refugee management approaches, some of which still guide the work with displaced communities on the continent today.
-I reiterate that the picture of refugee management in the 1960s is much more complex than simplistic notions of a “golden age” allow for.
-While African hospitality did indeed play a role in the open-door policies of countries like Tanzania, their decision to welcome collective refugee groups was not a purely humanitarian decision but one interwoven with political and economic motives ranging from pan-African convictions to the need to develop remote regions of their countries.
-The OAU saw refugees as a prime concern for the continent in light of the demands of decolonization, development, and African unity and sought to design a unified refugee regime for the continent both to address the humanitarian challenges but also to avoid political discord among its member states.
-This emerging African refugee regime was influenced, much like the OAU itself, by competing values set out in the OAU’s Charter; Pan-African values of African solidarity and support for territories struggling for political decolonization were uppermost on the agenda, but so were imperatives such as non-interference in internal matters, and the untouchability of colonial boundaries.
-African statesmen therefore perceived refugees in manifold and often contradictory ways, as security threats, as brave freedom fighters against foreign domination, as competition on limited skilled labor markets, or as agents of development.
-Against this varied context, the OAU emphasized some refugee management approaches, which it hoped would contribute to “solving” the “refugee problem” during the 1960s.
-Instead of “solving” the refugee issue by means of educating people to serve their home countries after liberation and integrating rural mass migrants in rural production systems, refugee numbers on the continent have grown dramatically, from 400,000 in 1963 to about 6.5 million in 2022.
-In total the UNHCR plans with a staggering 44 million displaced in sub-Saharan Africa for 2023.
-Given the topical nature of the book project, I end with a reflection on the lines of continuities and changes from the very beginning of African refugee management through the OAU and its many international and national allies with present day refugee management discourses and approaches.
-The African Union (AU), the successor of the OAU, Kenya and Uganda feature prominently in this outlook.
-Uganda is today widely acknowledged for its progressive refugee policies, including the right to work and significant freedom of movement, whereas Kenya is criticized for its restrictive encampment policies.
+During this tumultuous decade, the OAU and its many partners pioneered new refugee management approaches, some of which still guide work on the continent today.
+The epilogue reiterates that the picture of refugee management in the 1960s is much more complex than simplistic notions of a “golden age” allow for.
+While “African hospitality” did indeed play a role in the open-door policies of countries like Tanzania, their decision to welcome refugee groups was not a purely humanitarian one.
+Rather, it was one interwoven with political and economic motives ranging from pan-Africanist convictions to the need to develop remote regions of their countries.
+The OAU saw refugees as a prime concern for the continent in light of the requirements of decolonization, development, and African unity and sought to design a unified refugee regime to address the humanitarian challenges and eschew political discord among its member states.
+This emerging African refugee regime was influenced, much like the OAU itself more broadly, by the competing values set out in the OAU’s Charter.
+Pan-African values of solidarity with territories struggling for decolonization were uppermost, but so were non-interference in internal national matters and the untouchability of colonial boundaries.
+African statesmen therefore perceived refugees in manifold and often contradictory ways: As security threats, freedom fighters against foreign domination, labor market competitors, or agents of development.
+The OAU emphasized certain refugee management approaches that it hoped would contribute to solving the “refugee problem” in the 1960s.
+Instead of solving the refugee issue by educating people to serve their home countries after liberation and integrating rural mass migrants into rural production systems, refugee numbers on the continent have grown dramatically, from 400,000 in 1963 to about 6.5 million in 2022.
+The UNHCR expects there to be a staggering 44 million displaced persons in sub-Saharan Africa in 2023.
+The section ends with a topical reflection on continuity and change in African refugee management and discourse through the OAU and its many allies, with the African Union (AU), the OAU’s successor, Kenya, and Uganda featuring prominently in this outlook.
+The epilogue draws on the archival materials already discussed and, in addition,

-Sources: The epilogue draws on the archival materials already discussed and in addition engages AU reports on refugees such as AU ECHO 2019, the global compact on refugees, and country reports of Uganda and Kenya alongside secondary literature like Alexander Betts 2021 book, The Wealth of Refugees.
+AU reports on refugees such as AU ECHO 2019, material from the Global Compact on Refugees, and country reports of Uganda and Kenya, alongside secondary literature like Alexander Betts’s 2021 The Wealth of Refugees.

 Please upload one or two sample chapters, preferably including an introductory chapter that describes the work as a whole.